ENSWaP/enswap.github.io/_posts/2023-05-02-the-enswap-hour-6.md

 title: The ENSWaP Hour 6: KidsOnTech - the film
 date: 2023-05-02T20::00+00:00
 author: Andrej Szolgay
-excerpt: 'The topic of The ENSWaP Hour 6 is "Developing an Inner Compass to Navigate in the Digital World".
+excerpt: 'The film was made by parents, to remind adults living and working with children: how to prepare and protect them?
 Register now!'
 permalink: /2023/05/the-enswap-hour-6/
 layout: single
 header: